HSF/hsf.github.io/newsletter/_posts/2016-05-17-workshop-lal.md

   * Interesting input from Astrophysics

 We are still far from definitive answers to these questions.
-There was an agreeement that this topic is of primordial importance for the future, and should become more visible in the HSF.
+There was an agreement that this topic is of primordial importance for the future, and should become more visible in the HSF.
 The new Software Technical Evolution forum (a follow-up for the Software Concurrency forum) will be in charge of convening this activity inside the HSF.